kareemelbadry/kareemelbadry.github.io/_pages/about.md

 Information about the Caltech graduate program is available [here](https://www.astro.caltech.edu/academics/graduate-program).
 I receive too many pre-admissions inquiries to respond to individually, but I will be happy to discuss research opportunties in my group if you are admitted to our program.

-I don't think scientists should have to pay to publish their work and am a big supporter of [The Open Journal of Astrophysics](https://astro.theoj.org/), where I have recently focused much of my refereeing and publishing.
-Feel free to contact me if you are curious about this publishing model.

 Contact Me
 ======